Asics Roadhawk FF Review

 The Roadhawk is excellent value for money, with its $100 MSRP offering a lot.
 There’s a full-length Flytefoam midsole under an engineered mesh upper, and the ample rubber coverage makes the shoe durable.

-There’s little softness to be found on the Roadhawk, but that makes the ride very supportive and quick transitions.
+The Roadhawk has little softness, but that makes the ride very supportive and quick to transition.

-There are a few things which we didn’t like about the shoe.
+We didn’t like a few things about the shoe.
 The rigid forefoot is noisy, making a slappy sound during runs.
 The hard rubber also delivers average grip performance on damp surfaces.

 And then there’s the lack of additional widths.
-The Roadhawk fits snug, so it would be great to have at least a 2E (comprehensive) available as an option.
+The Roadhawk fits snugly, so having at least a 2E (comprehensive) option would be great.

 Read Next – Skechers GoRun Ride 6 Review